 “Hahaha, what an interesting young lady.
 She seems rash but remains honorable.
 I have taken a liking to her.”

 “Thank you very much.”
 Relying on the habits and fortitude she had cultivated over many years, Terra smiled and nodded.
+Xeon seemed to be in a good mood, and their discussion might be headed in a positive direction.

-The direction wasn’t positive at all.
-Terra felt slightly discouraged, but since she had already expected that, she maintained her smile and responded.
+It wasn't a positive direction at all.
+Terra felt slightly discouraged, but since she was already braced for the news, she maintained her smile and responded, “Uhh, Clan Chief Highhertz–”

 “Terra-kun!”